nginxinc/kubernetes-ingress/docs/content/logging-and-monitoring/service-insight.md

 Response codes:

-* HTTP 200 OK - service is healthy
+* HTTP 200 OK - Service is healthy
 * HTTP 404 - no upstreams/VS found for the requested hostname
 * HTTP 503 Service Unavailable - the service is down (all upstreams/VS are "Unhealthy")